 Try to see that today, that one consistent space of joy that keeps dripping into your messy life.
 Before today gets overwhelming, before the kids knock over their milk, before the dog jumps the fence, just sip your coffee and let the small stuff cushion the big stuff.
 Soak in the tiny gestures that we often miss.
 Be present rather than perfect, and remember gratitude.
 There is probably someone doing their best to pour love into your empty cup.
 And if you blink, you’ll miss it.

 My husband is a man of few words.
 He’s simple, but he’s consistent.
 The gifts he gives me aren’t laced with diamonds, but I feel rich.

 My husband often says, ‘I love you,’ without saying, ‘I love you.'”

 This story was submitted to Love What Matters by Heather Thompson Day, blogger at I’m That Wife, of Denver, Colorado.
 You can follow her journey on Facebook and Instagram.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this:

 Do you know someone who could benefit from this?
 SHARE this story on Facebook with family and friends.